Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Effect of on mock populations

 \section{Effect of $\mathcal{F}$ on mock populations}

-In this paper we constructed multiple different mock populations as described in \S \ref{pop_description}.
-For each of these mock populations we show the variation of $\rho_{21}$ and $\rho_{31}$ over the whole range of redshift in Figure \ref{fig:ratio_redshift}.
-As mentioned in the section above \S \ref{sec:bias_construct}, including $\mathcal{F}$ as a prior information only affects a very narrow range where $0.95 \lesssim \rho_{21} \lesssim 1.05$ and $0.95 \lesssim \rho_{31}\lesssim 1.05$.
-As can be seen from Figure \ref{fig:ratio_redshift}, there are $\ll 1\%$ binaries at $z\sim 3$ for Mock 1, in the range $4 \lesssim z\sim \lesssim 6$ for Mock 2, and at $z\sim 13$ for Mock 3 and most of these generate ratios of SNR outside the range $0.95 \lesssim \rho_{ij} \lesssim 1.05$ where i,j are the two out of three ET detectors.
-So including $\mathcal{F}$ as a prior information provides no improvement in the bias for these redshift ranges in the respective mock populations.
+In this paper, we constructed multiple different mock populations as described in \S \ref{pop_description}.
+For each of these mock populations, we show the variation of $\rho_{21}$ and $\rho_{31}$ over the whole range of redshift in Figure \ref{fig:ratio_redshift}.
+As mentioned in section \S \ref{sec:bias_construct}, including $\mathcal{F}$ as prior information only affects a very narrow range where $0.95 \lesssim \rho_{21} \lesssim 1.05$ and $0.95 \lesssim \rho_{31}\lesssim 1.05$.
+As can be seen from Figure \ref{fig:ratio_redshift}, there are $\ll 1\%$ binaries at $z\sim 3$ for Mock 1, in the range $4 \lesssim z\sim \lesssim 6$ for Mock 2, and at $z\sim 13$ for Mock 3 and most of these generate S/Ns outside the range $0.95 \lesssim \rho_{ij} \lesssim 1.05$ where i,j are two of the three ET detectors.
+Therefore, including $\mathcal{F}$ as prior information leads to no improvement in the bias for these redshift ranges in the respective mock populations.